seanpmaxwell/jet-validators/README.md

 - parseNullableObjectArray
 - parseNullishObjectArray

-This function iterates an object (and any nested object) and runs the validator-functions against each property.
+This function iterates an object (and any nested objects) and runs the validator-functions against each property.
 If every validator-function passed, the argument will be returned while purging any properties not in the schema.
-If it does not pass, then the function returns `undefined`.
+If it does not pass, then the function returns `false`.
 You can optionally pass an  error-handler function as the second argument which will fire whenever a validator-function fails.<br/>

 The format for the `onError` callback function is as follows.
 If the validator-function throws an error, it will be passed to the `caughtErr` param (see below snippet):
 > (errorArray: IParseObjectError[]) => void;